-Sources: Reproduced from IEA, Global Renewable Energy Policies and Measures database; REN21 (2010).
+Sources: Reproduced from IEA, Global Renewable Energy Policies and Measures database; REN21 (2010)

+Note: Cur

-Note: Cumulative number refers to number of jurisdictions that had enacted RPSs in a given year.
+Cumulative number refers to number of jurisdictions that had enacted RPSs in a given year.
 Jurisdictions are listed under year of first policy enactment; many policies were revised in subsequent years.
-Six Indian states (Haryana, Kerala, Rajasthan, Tamil Nadu, Uttar Pradesh, and West Bengal) are not shown in the table since the year is uncertain. ...geared towards promoting investment in RETs and energy production based on these technologies.
+Six Indian states (Haryana, Kerala, Rajasthan, Tamil Nadu, Uttar Pradesh, and West Bengal) are not shown in the table since the year is uncertain.